 Welfare benefits

 Thousands of people in Derbyshire are missing out on benefits that are theirs by right.
-Sometimes the system doesn't make it easy for you to understand the rules about benefits or how to claim the benefits you are entitled to.
-Our welfare rights team can help you find out about the benefits you're entitled to and how to claim.
+Sometimes the benefits system doesn't make it easy for you to understand the rules about benefits or how to claim the benefits you are entitled to.

-• advice over the phone about which benefits to claim and how to claim them
+• which benefits to claim and how to claim them

-• sending out claim forms and advising on how to challenge decisions by the benefits authorities
+• challenging decisions made by the benefits authorities

-• helping you if you don't agree with a decision made about your benefit claim, including preparing appeals and representing you at tribunal hearings
+• preparing appeals and representing you at benefit tribunal hearings

 If you disagree with a benefits decision time limits usually apply so you need to seek advice about challenging the decision right away.